luckasRanarison/tailwind-tools.nvim/README.md

 - `TailwindColorToggle`: toggles color hints.
 - `TailwindSort`: sorts all classes in the current buffer.
 - `TailwindSortSelection`: sorts selected classes in visual mode.
+- `TailwindNextClass`: moves the cursor to the nearest next class node.
+- `TailwindPrevClass`: moves the cursor to the nearest previous class node.

 ## Utilities